 His research has focused on computer architecture, compilers and parallel processing, with a special emphasis on processor microarchitecture and code generation.
-He has published over 380 papers, has given over 130 invited talks, holds 53 patents, has advised 35 PhD theses and has been the principal investigator for 32 research projects in these areas.
-His H-index based on Google Scholar is 55 (August 2020).
+He has published over 380 papers, has given over 130 invited talks, holds 53 patents, has advised 38 PhD theses in these areas.
+His H-index based on Google Scholar is 58 (September 2021).

 Antonio has served as associate editor for five IEEE and ACM journals, program chair for ISCA, MICRO, HPCA, ICS and ISPASS, general chair for MICRO and HPCA, and member of the program committee for more than 130 symposia.

 Antonio’s awards include the award to the best student in computer engineering in Spain graduating in 1986, the 2001 Rosina Ribalta award as the advisor of the best PhD project in Information Technology and Communications, the 2008 Duran Farrell award for research in technology, the 2009 Aritmel National Award of Informatics to the Computer Engineer of the Year, the 2013 “King Jaime I Award” in New Technologies, and the 2014 and 2019 ICREA Academia award.
-He is the recipient of a 2018 ERC Advanced Grant and is an IEEE Fellow.
+He is a Fellow of IEEE and ACM.